North Dakota Sales Tax

 Other conditions that can trigger a nexus on both a statewide and local level include:

-Amazon does have a customer service center in North Dakota, so if you use fulfilment through Amazon, that physical location creates a statewide nexus for you.
+Amazon does have a customer service center in North Dakota, so if you use fulfillment through Amazon, that physical location creates a statewide nexus for you.

-North Dakota is also one of a number of states that has recently passed some form of economic nexus regulation.
-This law would require any seller who has more than $100,000 in gross receipts of taxable sales into North Dakota in a year, or who completes sales of taxable goods in more than 200 discrete transactions into North Dakota to collect and remit sales tax from North Dakota customers even if the seller has no physical presence in the state.
-The law will go into effect if and when the Supreme Court overturns its previous decision in Quill Corp v North Dakota.
+North Dakota’s economic nexus law requires any seller that has more than $100,000 in gross receipts of taxable sales into North Dakota in a year, or that completes sales of taxable goods in more than 200 discrete transactions into North Dakota to collect and remit sales tax from North Dakota customers even if the seller has no physical presence in the state.

-Many services, including communication services, are taxable, with specific exemptions including janitorial services, medical services and transportation services.
-Certain tangible goods are also exempt, and this list includes groceries, medical devices, prescription drugs, custom software, newspapers and digital products.
+Many services, including communication services, are taxable, with specific exemptions including janitorial services, medical services, and transportation services.
+Certain tangible goods are also exempt.
+This list includes groceries, medical devices, prescription drugs, custom software, newspapers, and digital products.

 If you make regular sales of tangible personal property to customers in North Dakota, or you are in direct competition with in-state retailers, you must submit an application to collect and remit sales tax to the state.
 The application is free, although you may be required to make a bond payment before your permit is issued.
 This bond is eligible for refund after two years as long as you have made timely and accurate payments throughout that period.

 You can register by mail or online, and you may also need to obtain a Certificate of Authority from the state if your company was legally established under the regulations of another state.
 If you choose to file online, you may make payments that way as well.
 If you file by mail, only payment by mail will be accepted.
 All relevant forms can be found on the state website.